Flight training organisations must ensure:

-For the purposes of an assessment CASA considers a training base to be where:
+For the purposes of an assessment, we define a training base to be where:

-- a person is identified as being responsible for day-to-day operations at that site
+- an identified person is responsible for day-to-day operations at that site

-- permanent training and support facilities are maintained on site by the operator
+- permanent training and support facilities are available on site by the operator

 - the operator’s flight training aircraft are based there.